Buru Energy : Weekly Drilling Report - Ungani 7H | MarketScreener

 Ungani 7H - Weekly Drilling Report

-Buru Energy Limited (Buru Energy) provides the following update on operations at the Ungani 7H well as at 0600 hours Tuesday 17 September 2019.
+Buru Energy Limited (Buru Energy) provides the following update on operations at the Ungani 7H well.

-Since the last report, the well has been drilled ahead in in 8½ inch (216 mm) hole to a total measured depth of 2,235 metres (total vertical depth of 2,140 metres) and 7 inch (178 mm) casing has been run and cemented to a measured depth of 2,226 metres.
+Since the last report and following the successful 7 inch (178 mm) casing operations, two metres of new formation has been drilled in 6 inch (152 mm) hole to a total measured depth

 ASX: BRU

-The top of the Ungani Dolomite reservoir is interpreted from drill rate and drill cuttings to have been encountered as prognosed at 2,224.4 metres measured depth with good to excellent oil shows observed, and the 7 inch casing was set into the top of the dolomite reservoir as planned.

-The current operation is carrying out a routine BOP function test with the forward operation as planned to run a 4½ inch (114 mm) cemented liner into to the top of the dolomite to provide an appropriate casing size for the coil tubing drilling operation.
-The NGD405 rig will then be demobilised from the well to the Miani 1 location and the reservoir section will be drilled underbalanced with coiled tubing.
+been run and cemented into to the top of the dolomite at 2,236 metres measured depth.
+This provides the appropriate casing size for the reservoir section to be drilled underbalanced with coiled tubing.

+The NGD405 rig was released from the Ungani 7H well on 21 September and is currently being mobilised to the Miani 1 well location.
+This rig move is expected to take 10 - 12 days and an ASX release will be made when drilling operations commence at Miani 1.

+The final weekly drilling progress report for Ungani 7H is attached.
+Coiled tubing operations at Ungani are planned to commence later next month and further progress reports will be made then.

 Visit www.buruenergy.comfor information on Buru Energy's current and future activities.